Take an Agro-Tour at Hacienda Muñoz Coffee Plantation

 No reservations at this time, tours fill on a first come/first served basis.

 They offer a few times during the day, Friday- Sunday.
-They have 1 English tour a day at 10am, Spanish tours at 12 noon and 2pm. .
+They have 1 English tour a day at 10am, Spanish tours are at 12 noon and 2pm. .

 The coffee tour costs $20 per adult, Kids 6y-12y and people over 60yo, $10. person.